TodePond/DreamBerd/README.md

 print(2 + 1)! // Error: 3 has been deleted
 ```

-nDreamBerd is a multi-paradigm programming language, which means that you can `delete` the keywords and paradigms you don't like.
+DreamBerd - e/acc is a multi-paradigm programming language, which means that you can `delete` the keywords and paradigms you don't like.

 ```java
 delete class!